 Get Schooled

-Explore Career Pathways with Informational Interviews
+Explore Careers with Informational Interviews

-Last updated September 27, 2023
+Last updated September 19, 2024

 What is an informational interview?

 An informational interview is an informal conversation between someone who is established in a particular career, and someone who wants to learn more about it.
 For example, maybe you are in college and trying to decide on your major.
 An informational interview with someone in a career you’re interested in could be a great way to narrow your choice!
-The goal of an informational interview is not necessarily to secure a particular job, but rather, to collect information and make connections.
+The goal of an informational interview is not necessarily to secure a job, but rather, to collect information and make connections.
 An informational interview, when conducted effectively, can give you a better understanding of the career path you’re interested in and what steps you should take to enter into it.

 Benefits of informational interviews